 How to check variable exists in DOS batch programming?

 if defined is used to check variable exists or not.

-if defined variable code block
+if the defined variable code block

 @echo off SET dept= sales if defined dept (echo variable dept exists) else (echo variable dept not exists)